search menu

 Session

-Leapkit provides a way to set a session in your app to persist values needed throughout the app.
-Leapkit uses the gorilla/sessions package for this.
+Leapkit provides a way to set a session in your app to persist values needed throughout the app by using the gorilla/sessions package.

 Setup #